 Then Sara Shannon stepped up to the microphone to tell the assembled media that, while her daughter lay dying, “I made a promise to Sabrina that I would do whatever is possible to prevent this fate from happening to any other child.
 Please help me to keep my promise,” she said softly.

-The Fight for
+The Fight for a School Law

-SABRINA SHANNON died two days before the Liberal Party was voted into power in the province of Ontario.
+Sabrina Shannon died two days before the Liberal Party was voted into power in the province of Ontario.
 The party even had a line in its platform promising that, if elected, it would require public schools to have anaphylaxis plans based on province-wide standards.
 Such words were encouraging to those who had been lobbying, even before Sabrina’s death, to pass a law requiring school allergy procedures.

 Dave Levac, a Liberal MPP for Brantford, Ontario and a former high school principal, first introduced a private member’s bill to protect anaphylactic students in provincial elementary and secondary schools in June 2002.
 While many schools had anaphylaxis plans in place, he thought it was dangerous that the standard was not consistent.